KIT-MAMID/mamid/TESTING.md

 ## Starting the Cluster

-You can now start the testbed using `make testbed_up`.

-This will build MAMID inside a docker container and then start all components.
-Containers from previous testbed runs will be deleted.

-You should now have a running instance of the master at `10.101.202.1:8080`
+If you now start the testbed using `make testbed_up` you should have a running instance of the master at `10.101.202.1:8080`.

 # Testing Procedure / Basic Usage